ArijitKar2001/biptocast/README.md

 ## Stationarity Check

 To ensure that our time series data is suitable for modelling, we performed a stationarity check using the Augmented Dickey-Fuller (ADF) test.
-Differencing techniques were applied to achieve stationarity where necessary.

 ## Model Building

 We built and evaluated several machine learning models: